An upper bound on the generic degree of the generalized Verschiebung for rank two stable bundles: Introduction

 However, we have not yet reached a comprehensive understanding of $\mr{Ver}_{X/k}^n$ because not much seems to be known for general $(p, n, g)$.
 That is, the structure of this rational map remains mysterious despite its own importance!
 As a step towards understanding it, for example, knowing by what value the generic degree $\mr{deg}(\mr{Ver}_{X/k}^{n})$ is bounded above will be useful information in measuring its complexity.
 (As far as the authors know, it seems that the relevant numerical results are still obtained only when $(n, g)=(2, 2)$.)
 The main result of the present paper, i.e., Theorem \ref{T1} below, concerns this matter and provides an upper bound of the generic degree $\mr{deg}(\mr{Ver}_{X/k}^{2})$ for infinitely many pairs $(p, g)$.

 \begin{intthm}[= Theorem \ref{T3}] If $p+1 > g >1$ and $p \neq 2$, then the generic degree $\mr{deg}(\mr{Ver}_{X/k}^2)$ of $\mr{Ver}_{X/k}^2$ satisfies the following inequality:

 \end{intthm}

 We remark here that an essential ingredient in the proof of the above theorem is the correspondence between the generic fiber of $\mr{Ver}_{X/k}^2$ and a certain Quot scheme.
-This correspondence can be established by a dimension estimate resulting from Brill-Noether theory (cf. the proof of Lemma \ref{L2}).
+As discussed by K. Joshi et al. (cf. ~\cite{JP} and an unpublished version\footnote{This version is available at: {\tt https://arxiv.org/pdf/1311.4359v1.pdf}} of ~\cite{J}), Quot schemes appear naturally in the study of the action of the Frobenius morphism on vector bundles.
+One of the new ideas included in the present paper is to establish this correspondence by a dimension estimate resulting from Brill-Noether theory (cf. the proof of Lemma \ref{L2}).
 We moreover use the generic \'{e}taleness of $\mr{Ver}_{X/k}^2$ for an ordinary $X$ to lift the Quot scheme to characteristic $0$.
-As a result, the required inequality is obtained by applying a formula proved by Holla (cf. ~\cite[Theorem 4.2]{H}), i.e., a special case of the Vafa-Intriligator formula.
-The latter part of the argument is entirely similar to the proof of the main theorem in ~\cite{Wak}.
+As a result, the required inequality is obtained by applying a formula proved by Y. Holla (cf. ~\cite[Theorem 4.2]{H}), i.e., a special case of the Vafa-Intriligator formula.
+The idea of applying Holla's formula to counting objects of this type in positive characteristic is due to K. Joshi (cf. ~\cite{J}, ~\cite{JP}).
+A similar argument based on Joshi's idea can be found in the proof of the main theorem in ~\cite{Wak}.